martin-harvey/martin-harvey/README.md

 I'm a Security Consultant and Penetration Tester.

-Currently I'm learning how to use Obsidian for my personal notes, and improving my code review abilities.
+Currently I'm improving my code review abilities, and trying to learn mobile reverse engineering and ARM assembly.

 And probably doing something dumb with Cameras 📸.